PageOfPages/Boids/HK_Notes.md

 #### Pages 3-6

--2.8
--n = 11, but there is 10 agents
-- why do agents 10 and 11 agree, also which agent is 11
--Proof of Thereom 1.1 is confusing
+-2.8, Matrix set up, i and j refers to indices of rows and columns -n = 11, there are 10 numbers because they are showing the gaps -what does it mean by the agents agree?
 -What does the ysubscript(number) refer to?
--Banach space?
--Once I get to Thereom 2.1 I get lost with all the symbols and math